Improved Generalization Bounds for Adversarially Robust Learning: Introduction

-Our focus is on adversarial examples during testing time.
-The training data is clean, but we take into consideration all possible corruptions when we build the robust classifier.
-Thus, we extend the ERM paradigm by using adversarial training techniques instead of merely find a hypothesis that minimizes the empirical risk.
-In contradistinction to ``standard'' learning, ERM often does not yield models that are robust to adversarially corrupted examples \citep{DBLP:journals/corr/SzegedyZSBEGF13,10.1007/978-3-642-40994-3_25,43405,45816,7780651,Tramr2017TheSO}.
-Another interesting direction (not pursued here) is the setting where the training data is adversarially corrupted beforehand, without any direct access to uncorrupted sample.

-Studying worst-case (adversarial) corruptions is interesting for a couple of reasons.
-First, it models situations where the corruption occurs maliciously (such as a spammer who tailors messages to avoid a spam detector) and not merely as a result of random noise.
-Additionally, a robust classifier that is successful against adversarial corruption extends to less adversarial settings.

-Our main results are generalization bounds for all settings.
-For the binary classification setting, we improve the generalization bound given in \citet{FeigeMS15}.
-We generalize to the case of mixture of hypotheses from $\H$ when $\H$ is not necessarily finite.
-The sample complexity has been improved from $\O(\frac{1}{\epsilon^4}\log(\frac{|\H|}{\delta}))$ to $\O(\frac{1}{\epsilon^2}(k\log(k)\VC(\H)+\log\frac{1}{\delta}))$.
+Our main results are generalization bounds for classification and regression.
+For the binary classification setting, we improve the generalization bound given in \citet{feige2015learning}.
+In particular, we allow for the use of infinite base hypothesis classes $\H$.
+The sample complexity has been improved from $\O(\frac{1}{\epsilon^4}\log(\frac{|\H|}{\delta}))$ to \\ $\O\big(\frac{1}{\epsilon^2}(k\VC(\H)\log^{\frac{3}{2}+\alpha}(k\VC(\H))+\log(\frac{1}{\delta})\big)$, for any $\alpha > 0$.
 Roughly speaking, the core of all proofs is a bound on the Rademacher complexity of the $k$-fold maximum of the convex hull of the loss class of $\H$.
 The $k$-fold maximum captures the $k$ possible corruptions for each input.
-In the regression case we provide a tight bound on the fat shattering dimension of $k$-fold maximum class and bound the fat shattering dimension of $L_1$ and $L_2$ loss classes.
+In the regression setting we provide three different generalization bounds.
+One of the main contributions in this setting is an upper bound on the empirical fat-shattering dimension of $k$-fold maximum class.

-For our algorithm, we employ a regret minimization algorithm proposed for binary classification by \citet{FeigeMS15} for computing near optimal policies for the players on the training data.
-We adapt it multiclass classification and regression as well.
-The algorithm is a variant of the algorithm found in \citet{DBLP:conf/colt/Cesa-BianchiMS05} and based on the ideas of \citet{RePEc:eee:gamebe:v:29:y:1999:i:1-2:p:79-103}.
-An ERM (empirical risk minimization) oracle is used multiple times to return a hypothesis from a fixed hypothesis class $\H$ that minimizes the error rate on a given sample, while weighting samples differently every time.
+Our algorithm is an adaptation of the regret minimization algorithm proposed for binary classification by \citet{feige2015learning} for computing near optimal-policies for the players on the training data to the multiclass classification settings.
+It is a variant of the algorithm found in \citet{cesa2007improved} and based on the ideas of \citet{freund1999adaptive}.
+An ERM (empirical risk minimization) oracle is repeatedly used to return a hypothesis from a fixed hypothesis class $\H$ that minimizes the error rate on a given sample, while weighting samples differently every time.
 The learner uses a randomized classifier chosen uniformly from the mixture of hypotheses returned by the algorithm.